 Christopher T. Blackford

 - BarTex v.
 FedEx (E.D.
 Tex., Fed.
 Cir.).
-Defended FedEx against charges of patent infringement concerning bar code technology, resulting in a favorable claim construction and a finding of summary judgment of invalidity affirmed on appeal.
+Defended FedEx against charges of patent infringement concerning bar code technology, resulting in summary judgment of invalidity, which was affirmed on appeal.

 - Technology Patents, LLC v.
-Deutsche Telekom (D. Md.).
-Defended several foreign defendants against charges of infringement concerning paging technology, resulting in dismissal and currently on appeal.
+Deutsche Telekom (D. Md., Fed.
+Cir., S. Ct.).
+Defended several foreign defendants against charges of infringement concerning paging technology, resulting in a dismissal, which was affirmed on appeal, with cert. denied.

 - LG Electronics v.
 Hitachi (N.D.
 Cal.).
-Represented LG Electronics in asserting patents concerning computer architecture, resulting in settlement.
+Represented LG Electronics in asserting patents concerning computer architecture technology.

 - Cisco v.
 Telcordia Technologies (E.D.
-Tex., D. Del).
-Defended Telcordia Technologies against charges of patent infringement concerning telecommunications equipment, resulting in settlement.
+Tex., D. Del.).
+Defended Telcordia Technologies against charges of patent infringement concerning telecommunications technology.

 - TGIP v.
 AT&T (E.D.
 Tex.).
-Defended IDT against charges of patent infringement concerning calling card technology, resulting in settlement.
+Defended IDT against charges of patent infringement concerning prepaid card technology.

-- Served as a judicial extern for the Honorable A. Joe Fish at the U.S. District Court for the Northern District of Texas, 2004.
+- Served as a judicial extern for the Honorable A. Joe Fish at the U.S. District Court for the N.D.
+Texas, 2004.

-- Recognized as a Washington, DC "Rising Star" in Intellectual Property Litigation, Super Lawyers Magazine, 2013-2014.
+- Recognized as a Washington, D.C.
+"Rising Star" in Intellectual Property Litigation, Super Lawyers published by Thomson Reuters, 2013-2014.

 - State Bar of Texas